 some strengths, no deficiencies,

-some strengths, some deficiencies but deficiencies are not substantial or chronic), and
+some strengths, some deficiencies (but deficiencies are not substantial or chronic), and

 substantial chronic deficiencies.

 If substantial chronic deficiencies are found, the Committee and the faculty member shall work together to create a development plan.
 The plan becomes final once the faculty member, the Dean, and the department chair have signed the document.
 The plan should: